MarcinGruchala/E-media-png-decoder/README.md

 # E-media-png-decoder

-PNG-decoder application for E-media course
+PNG-decoder application for E-media course.
+The application can read all critical PNG data chunks and uses the RSA algorithm to encode and decode IDAT chunks to encrypt an image.

 ## Bibliography